Natural Health

 Sure enough, researchers found that having too much free time was just as bad for well-being as not having enough.

 Those people on the lower end of the free time scale reported feeling stressed that they had too little time to do things that gave them a sense of purpose.
 On the flip side, those with a bounty of leisure time struggled with the notion that they weren’t being productive enough.
-Turns out, the people who landed somewhere in the middle scored the highest when it came to perceived happiness.
+Turns out that the people who landed somewhere in the middle scored the highest when it came to perceived happiness.

 What’s more, the research also revealed that perceived happiness improves when a person’s free time is spent on productive activities, such as gardening or practicing an instrument.